 However, for the past many years education systems all over the world have been growing increasingly one-sided.

-The whole of education started to be perceived through skills, and whichever problems emerge, they are believed to be solvable through ever new set of skills, like the 21 century skills, for example, to deal with the growing ambiguity and uncertainty of our world.
+The whole of education started to be perceived through the lens of skills, and all the problems of this world are believed to be solvable through corresponding skills, like the 21 century skills, for example, to deal with the growing ambiguity and uncertainty of our modern world.

 As a result, the education that is on offer today is mostly reduced to the distribution of knowledge and the training of skills.
 Not least because this is the only part of education that gives in to commodification.

-Our profession has been commodified to an enormous extent, but before it became a business worth billions of dollars worldwide we started seeing language as commodity that can be measured, graded, scaled, marketed, and sold; the teaching profession has lost some of its prestige due to this, so it was only natural that many of us have been rebranding themselves as trainers.
+Our profession, English Language Teaching, has been commodified to an enormous extent, but it all started with seeing language as commodity that can be measured, graded, scaled, marketed, and sold; the teaching profession has lost some of its prestige due to this, so it was only natural that many of us have been rebranding themselves as trainers; trainers of English.

 I, for my part, don't blame anybody.
 Many of us just wanted to work honestly and with dedication within a system that was given; and not to carry the torch of enlightenment.
 But what we didn't realize, I think, was that the education we cultivated had suicidal tendencies.